-Having the opportunity to host the winter meeting of the Independent Precision Ag Alliance at our home office in Brookfield, Wis., last week, I wanted to make an impression on the dealers who made the trip to attend.
+Having the opportunity to host the winter meeting of the Independent Precision Ag Alliance at our home office in Brookfield, Wis., last winter, I wanted to make an impression on the dealers who made the trip to attend.

 Hopefully, the grilled brats and 5-cent tour of our operation was sufficient.
 By all accounts, it was a successful meeting, based in large part on the depth and diversity of discussions that took place.